 In case of any questions or concerns, please feel free to email firstname.lastname@example.org

-You may not use the network or Services to engage in, foster, or promote illegal, abusive, or irresponsible behavior, including:
+You may not use the network or Services to engage in, foster, or promote illegal, fraudulent, abusive, or irresponsible behavior, including, but not limited to:

 You may not publish, transmit or store on or via the Services any content or links to any content that we reasonably believe: